-In this Start-up Stories episode, Ben Hartley speaks with Lluna Gallego Reyes, CEO and co-founder of Vector Bioscience Cambridge - a University of Cambridge spinout developing AI-enabled “nano-shuttle” drug delivery technology designed to improve targeting and reduce side effects, starting in oncology.
+In this Start-up Stories episode, Ben Hartley speaks with Lluna Gallego Segrelles, CEO and co-founder of Vector Bioscience Cambridge - a University of Cambridge spinout developing AI-enabled “nano-shuttle” drug delivery technology designed to improve targeting and reduce side effects, starting in oncology.

 What you’ll learn in this episode: